Integrated Health Management

 • Independent Review Organization materials

-Our polices are also informed by practicing physicians who participate in our Pharmacy and Therapeutics Committee, our Oncology Advisory Panel, our regional physician advisory committees, and contracted local practitioners.
+Our polices are also informed by practicing physicians who participate in our Pharmacy and Therapeutics Committee, our regional physician advisory committees, and contracted local practitioners.
 All policies are published on our external website.

 When there are differences between the member's contract and medical policy, the member's contract prevails.
 The existence of a medical policy regarding a specific service or treatment does not guarantee that the member's contract covers that service.